The Daring Gourmet

 What is Pandoro?

-Pandoro, translated as “golden bread”, is an Italian vanilla-infused sweet bread that is baked in a special 8-pointed star-shaped pan giving it its famous appearance.
+Pandoro, translated as “golden bread”, is an Italian vanilla-infused sweet bread or cake that is baked in a special 8-pointed star-shaped pan giving it its famous appearance.
 It’s traditionally dusted with confectioner’s sugar to resemble the snow-covered peaks of the Italian Alps near Verona, the town where pandoro originated, and is most popular during the Christmas holidays and New Year’s.

 Pandoro is considered the descendent of the earlier Nadalin, a sweetened bread that is a flatter and irregular-shaped star made with simpler ingredients and much simpler to make.
 Pandoro was created in the late 1800’s and is attributed to a local baker in Verona named Domenico Melegatti who was bestowed by royal decree a 3 year exclusive right to produce the cake.
 His cake-like bread was made with generous amounts of egg yolks, butter, and honey/sugar, and became immediately popular among the rich and noble where it was coined “bread of gold.”
 It’s said that some nobility even served it covered in gold leaf.
 Melegatti trademarked his famous cake in 1894 and today the brand still sold today.